css-materials/course-site/content/homework/webdata/index.md

 * If you go with options 2 and 3, the analysis can be more limited, depending on how easy/hard it was for you to get the data (e.g., if you developed code from scratch VS. if you expand on code we covered in class or code you found online, etc.)

 **For all options:**

-* you can use (but you need to expand on) the examples we have reviewed in class
+* You can use (but you need to expand on) the examples we have reviewed in class.
+Quote all sources you consulted and explain how you used.
+You are welcome to find inspirations/suggestions or tutorials online for beginner-friendly scraping projects, as this frequently happens in real life.
+However, if students rely upon online sources, they must quote them and explain what they added/modified.
+The code produced for the assignment must be mostly novel and independently written, and it cannot mirror or make only minimal adjustments to code found from online sources.

-* quote all sources you consulted and explain how you used them (e.g., there are a lot of scraping tutorials online, quote them if you consult them)
+* Some rules to follow: (1) everything that is publicly available generally can be scraped (what makes publicly available data is debated, but the HiQ Labs v.
+LinkedIn court case is the most common reference); (2) everything that is password protected cannot be scraped that is: private data that requires a username and passcode cannot be scraped; if you need to log in to scrape data, do not scrape them).
+For this specific assignment, I would suggest staying away from social media, unless you use their APIs.
+In general, if there is an API, use the API and do not scrape.
+Some websites have stricter rules, and they make them explicit, either in their robot.txt or Terms of Service (ToS)

-* if you go with options 1 and 2, make sure to search for and read the documentation on how to use the R wrapper package and/or the API
+* If you go with options 1 and 2, make sure to search for and read the documentation on how to use the R wrapper package and/or the API

-* save the data you collect in your repository as a `.csv` file and upload the file in the repository; the end result must be a tidy data frame stored in the repository with some analytical component (exploratory descriptions and visualizations).
+* Save the data you collect in your repository as a `.csv` file and upload the file in the repository; the end result must be a tidy data frame stored in the repository with some analytical component (exploratory descriptions and visualizations).
-* we should be able to run your code and reproduce your data and analysis (e.g., use relative paths, document your code, etc.)[^repro] [^key]
+* Submit working and reprodubile code (e.g., no bugs, use relative paths, document your code, etc.)[^repro] [^key]

 {{% callout note %}}